-2. Supplier Audits
+2. Supplier audits

 Eaton’s Supplier Code of Conduct states that suppliers must uphold the human rights of workers and treat them with dignity and respect.
-Suppliers must not use or engage in any indentured or forced labor, slavery or servitude, or human trafficking.
+Suppliers must not use or engage in any indentured or forced labour, slavery or servitude, or human trafficking.

-4. Internal Accountability
+4. Internal accountability

 Accountability related to human rights, modern slavery and human trafficking risks is established by Eaton’s Code of Ethics and Supplier Code of Conduct.
 In addition, Eaton has enacted rigorous governance and risk management processes in order to identify and mitigate a broad spectrum of supply chain risks.

-Eaton has established various mechanisms, including a global Help Line, for the reporting of any ethical concern or potential or actual legal violation.
+Eaton has established various mechanisms, including a global help line, for the reporting of any ethical concern or potential or actual legal violation.
 Any person, including employees and suppliers, may openly or anonymously ask a question or report through our Help Line or related means.

-If we learn of any allegations of slavery or trafficking through our Help Line or any other means, we will promptly investigate and act to remediate the situation, which could include necessary actions up to termination of involved parties.
-Claims made through our Help Line or Ethics Office are reported to the Governance Committee of Eaton’s Board of Directors, along with the resolution of the claim and/or the findings of the investigation.
+If we learn of any allegations of slavery or trafficking through our help line or any other means, we will promptly investigate and act to remediate the situation, which could include necessary actions up to termination of involved parties.
+Claims made through our help line or Ethics Office are reported to the governance committee of Eaton’s board of directors, along with the resolution of the claim and/or the findings of the investigation.